Transmission Grid definition

 Transmission Grid means an electricity transmission grid referred to in Article 3 subparagraph 11a of the Energy Law of 10 April 1997;

-Transmission Grid means all the transmission facilities, which connect the Receiving Points to the Delivery Points, owned or controlled, and/or operated, by the Transmission Licensee.
-Transmission Grid includes all transmission facilities operating above 110kV, including substations and transmission lines, also electricity circuits operating at 35 and 110kV and relevant substations that are specifically identified in the Transmission License and used for system and inter system transit of electricity.
-Other at 35 and 110 kV networks shall be included in distribution facilities.
-The Ministry shall approve the list of transmission lines used for system and inter system transit of electricity; (27.12.2005 N2537)
+Transmission Grid means electricity transmission facility, which connects receiving points to delivery points.
+Transmission Grid includes all transmission facilities operating above 110kV, including substations and transmission lines, also electricity circuits operating at 35 and 110kV, and relevant substations that are specifically identified in the Transmission License and are used for the system and inter-system transit of electricity.
+Other at 35 and 110 kV networks shall be a part of distribution facilities.
+The Ministry of Energy of Georgia shall approve the list of transmission lines used for system and inter-system transit of electricity; (27.12.2005 N2537)

 Transmission Grid means the electric transmission system to which the Project will be directly interconnected and of which it will become a part.